If you are experiencing a divorce, please utilize our Divorce Distribution Procedures guide. A pdf of the guide can be found here.

 “Funding Vehicles” mean deferred annuities or participation units in an investment option provided by a Fund Sponsor for the purpose of funding benefits under the Plan.
 As of the Effective Date, authorized Funding Vehicles include all Funding Vehicles which the Fund Sponsor makes available for investment by qualified retirement plans.
 The administrator reserves the right to add or delete authorized Funding Vehicles from time to time subject to the approval of the Trustee.

-Effective after December 31, 2014, “Normal Retirement Age” means the first day of the month coinciding with or immediately preceding the Participant’s fifty-eighth (58th) birthday.
+“Normal Retirement Age” means the first day of the month coinciding with or immediately preceding the Participant’s (a) fifty-fifth (55th) birthday.

 “ORP Employer Match Account” means an account established and maintained by the administrator or Trustee to receive a Participant’s share of matching Employer Contributions provided in Section 3.2(b)(iii)(B).